On a Lefschetz-type phenomenon for elliptic Calabi--Yaus

-We can then resolve the singularities of the Weierstrass model of an $E_6$ fibration as follows.
-Call $\Sigma_i$ the image of $S_i = \sigma_i(B)$ in the Weierstrass model, for $i = 0, 1, 2$.
+We can then resolve the singularities of $W_Y$ as follows.
 First, we choose a section between $\Sigma_1$ and $\Sigma_2$, say $\Sigma_1$, and blow up the ambient space along it.
 Then we consider the proper transform of the Weierstrass fibration and we observe that we have no more singular points over $\Delta_Q^1$ and $\Delta_Q^{\zeta_3}$.
-The only singular points are then over $\Delta_Q^{\zeta_3^2}$, and lie on the proper transform of $\Sigma_2$.
-This proper transform is no longer isomorphic to the base $B$, rather it is possible to show that it is the blow up of $B$ with centre in $e - f = d^3 - 9de + 27g = 0$.
-After blowing up this manifold in the ambient space, the proper transform of the fibration is smooth.
+The remaining singular points then lie over $\Delta_Q^{\zeta_3^2}$, and are contained in the proper transform of $\Sigma_2$.
+This proper transform is no longer isomorphic to the base $B$, rather it is the blow up of $B$ with center in $b_2 - e_2 = b_1^3 - 9 b_1 b_2 + 27 b_3 = 0$.
+After blowing up the ambient space along this subvariety, the proper transform of the fibration is smooth.
 This resolution of the Weierstrass model is crepant: the first blow up is along a divisor in $W_Y$ passing through the singular points of $W_Y$, so the blow up does not change the variety in codimension $1$ and does not introduce new divisors, and similarly for the second blow up.